 The UK-Nigeria Security and Defence Partnership, signed during the Prime Minister’s visit to the country in 2018, will increase the UK’s co-operation in the fight against terrorist groups and other security challenges.

-Nigeria needs to plan for civilian-led stabilisation and development in areas where the military has ousted the terrorist groups.
-Together with international partners, the UK will continue supporting Nigeria and its neighbours to tackle threats to regional stability.
+Nigeria needs to plan for civilian-led stabilization and development in areas where the military has ousted the terrorist groups.
+Together with international partners, the UK will continue supporting Nigeria and its neighbors to tackle threats to regional stability.